 Box d-Establishment number.
 You may use this box to identify separate establishments in your business.
-You may file a separate Form W-3, with Forms W-2, for each establishment even if they all have the same EIN; or you may use a single Form W-3 for all Forms W-2 of the same
+You may file a separate Form W-3, with Forms W-2, for each establishment even if they all have the same EIN; or you may use a single Form W-3 for all Forms W-2 of the same type.

-Box e-Employer identification number.
+Box e-Employer identification number (EIN).
 If you received a preprinted Form W-3 from the IRS with Pub.
 393, Federal Employment Tax Forms, or Pub.
-2184, Alternative Ways To Get Employment Tax Forms and Instructions, verify that your employer identification number (EIN) is correct.
+2184, Form W-3 Package (Including Alternative Ways To Get Employment Tax Forms and Instructions), verify that your employer identification number (EIN) is correct.
 Make any necessary corrections on the form.

 If you did not receive a form with a preprinted EIN, enter the nine-digit EIN assigned to you by the IRS.
-The number should be the same as shown on your Form 941, Form 943, Form CT-1, or Schedule H (Form 1040) and in the following format: 00-0000000.
+The number should be the same as shown on your Form 941, Form 943, Form 944, Form CT-1, or Schedule H (Form 1040) and in the following format: 00-0000000.
 Do not use a prior owner's EIN.
-See Box h below.
+See Box h-Other EIN used this year below.

-If you do not have an EIN when filing your Form W-3, enter "Applied For" in box e, not your social security number, and see the Box b-Employer identification number on page 9.
+If you do not have an EIN when filing your Form W-3, enter "Applied For" in box e, not your social security number (SSN), and see Box b-Employer identification number (EIN) on page 9.

 Box f-Employer's name.
-If you are not using a preprinted Form W-3, enter the same name as shown on your Form 941, Form 943, or Form CT-1.
+If you are not using a preprinted Form W-3, enter the same name as shown on your Form 941, Form 943, Form 944, or Form CT-1.
 Make any necessary corrections on your preprinted Form W-3.

-Box q-Employer's address and ZIP code.
+Box g-Employer's address and ZIP code.
 If you are not using a preprinted Form W-3, enter your address.
 Make any necessary corrections on your preprinted Form W-3.

 Box h-Other EIN used this year.
-If you have used an EIN (including a prior owner's EIN) on Form 941, Form 943, or Form CT-1 submitted for 2005 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
+If you have used an EIN (including a prior owner's EIN) on Form 941, Form 943,

+Form 944, or Form CT-1 submitted for 2008 that is different from the EIN reported on Form W-3 in box e, enter the other EIN used.
 Agents generally report the employer's EIN in box h.
 See Agent reporting on page 4.